 Alex R. Fischer is the president and CEO of the Columbus Partnership, a civic organization of Columbus, Ohio’s top business leaders that was formed in 2002 to improve the economic and cultural base of central Ohio.
-The partnership is helping to lead the Columbus 2020 economic development effort, which is a collaboration of regional economic development organizations, and is involved with education reform efforts with Columbus City Schools.
+The partnership is helping to lead the One Columbus economic development effort, which is a collaboration of regional economic development organizations, and is involved with education reform efforts with Columbus City Schools.
 The partnership’s members include 15 Fortune 1000 CEOs, as well as the leaders of the nation’s largest university and the world’s largest research and development organization.

 The Columbus Partnership played a key role in winning the U.S. Department of Transportation's Smart City Challenge to bring $50 million of grant funding to the city and receiving official designation as the "Smart City" of North America.
 Mr. Fischer serves as co-chairman of Smart Columbus and leads the private-sector efforts to make Columbus a pioneer in smart mobility.

 Mr. Fischer has been active on numerous for-profit boards and community organizations, including serving as the past chairman of the boards of Velocys, OmniViz and the SunTrust Bank of East Tennessee.
 He currently serves as chairman of Nationwide Children’s Hospital, which is ranked by U.S. News and World Report as one of the Best Children’s Hospitals in the country.
 It is one of the nation’s largest not-for-profit, freestanding pediatric health care networks, as well as home to one of the top 10 National Institutes of Health-funded, freestanding pediatric research facilities.
 Mr. Fischer also sits on the boards of Advanced Drainage Systems, One Columbus, Nationwide Children’s Hospital Championship, The Ohio State Innovation Foundation, and the Advisory Board for White Oak Partners, LLC..